 There has been a significant amount of chatter this week about items Kate is said to have purchased in advance of the holidays, we thought it would be fun to share some of them with you.
-The buzz primarily surrounds this story in Grazia magazine.
+The buzz primarily surrounds a story in Grazia magazine.

 The article talks about the upcoming holidays, emphasizing the clothing Kate will need for her first Christmas at Sandringham.
 Grazia‘s story offers a list of things that store employees say Kate bought on a recent shopping trip.
 With thanks to intrepid WKW Facebook contributors Jo Baldwin and Bella Hayward for sharing links to the merchandise, we have images of some items.